Sacred Heart Cathedral, Rochester, NY

 AM I LIMITED IN THE SIZE OF MY BRIDAL PARTY?

 Please keep in mind that a wedding is a public act of worship and not a pageant, and wedding parties (bridal attendants) should not be so numerous as to unnecessarily lengthen the procession.
-Ordinarily there should be no more than six couples.
-Approval must be obtained from the Wedding Coordinator for larger wedding parties.
+We strongly discourage wedding parties of more than six couples, including the Best Man and Maid of Honor.
+Parties consisting of more than eight couples will not be allowed and no exceptions will be granted.

 IS THERE A DRESS CODE?